ejduwell/revCorrStim/README.md

        - itrParsCom -- stores thes set of all possible combinations of the parameter values for the parameters in itrPars.
 This is computed using the "combvec" command.
 If you make a new configuration with a different number of vectors in itrPars, you will need to add or remove values such that combvec(itrPars{1},itrPars{2},itrPars{3}, ... itrPars{n}) mirrors the number of parameter vectors (n) in itrPars.

+- You'll notice that the other configurations in the '%% Parameters to Recursively Iterate Through Possible Combinations' subsection all define the same 4 parameters explained above.
+All that changes in each different configuration is the list of particular parameter vectors included in the itrPars set, the corresponding strings in itParNamz and the equality conditions listed.
+Once you understand how to run one configuration, you should be able to understand the rest / make your own new configurations if you wish.

 ## Noise Image Generation